-This service is forecast to underspend by £0.241m as a result of staffing underspends and the delayed restructure of the service.
+This service is forecast to underspend by £0.240m as a result of staffing underspends and the delayed restructure of the service.

-There is no significant change to the forecast underspend reported to Cabinet at the end of Quarter 1.
+There is no significant change to the forecast underspend reported for Quarter 2.

 The budget for Patient Safety & Quality Improvement includes approved budget savings of £0.788m in 2016/17 which are on track to be delivered through contract reductions and staff restructuring.